-"they become more or less profane during the 18th Dynasty, being mostly concerned with every-day life and the dead person's own earthly career.
+"they become more or less profane during the 18th Dynasty, being mostly concerned with everyday life and the dead person's own earthly career.
 After the end of that Dynasty's Amarna period, however, there was both popular and 'state' reaction against the heresies of Akhenaten", "and the pictures became more exclusively religious as the cult of Amun was re-asserted."

 Mortuary contracts played a part in many tombs as the owners wished to be remembered forever with offerings.
 Perhaps the contracts carved on the walls of Hepdjefau's tomb, a 12th Dynasty noble being most famous.
-Unfortunately these contracts eventually fizzled out probably pretty soon after burial as descendants could care less about the dead person.
+Unfortunately, these contracts eventually fizzled out probably pretty soon after burial as descendants could care less about the dead person.

 The gaudy displays of nobles being buried with all their goodies were likely noticed by the poorer classes who naturally coveted the better life these corpses could bring to them.
 The authors include the arm found in the tomb of Djer and the empty sarcophagus of King Khufu's mother Hetepheres.

-The story of the scandal of the tomb robberies of the late New Kingdom and the rounding up of the royal mummies into their cache's is told, the ensuing effect of these robberies is the economy of Thebes improves during the 21st and 22nd Dynasties.
-We are then onto tales of the nineteenth century discovery of these robbed burials and the related documents including the discovery in 1881 and 1898 of the royal mummies.
+The story of the scandal of the tomb robberies of the late New Kingdom and the rounding up of the royal mummies into their caches is told, the ensuing effect of these robberies is the economy of Thebes improves during the 21st and 22nd Dynasties.
+We are then onto tales of the nineteenth-century discovery of these robbed burials and the related documents including the discovery in 1881 and 1898 of the royal mummies.

 In chapter six the authors deal with the rise of the cult of the Aten in the reign of Thutmosis IV with its ultimate climax as the God of the King Akhenaten leading to the battle with the powerful Priests of Amun and the building of Akhenaten's capital far away from Thebes in the desert at Tell el Amarna.
-The surviving royal burials are discussed including Valley of Kings tomb 55 and 62, the tomb of Tutankhamun..
+The surviving royal burials are discussed including Valley of Kings tomb 55 and 62, the tomb of Tutankhamun.

-At this point the discovery of Tutankhamun's tomb is explained and the authors go on to compare the find with those kings tombs Pierre Montet found at Tanis twenty years later of the 21st and 22nd dynasties.
+At this point, the discovery of Tutankhamun's tomb is explained and the authors go on to compare the find with those kings tombs Pierre Montet found at Tanis twenty years later of the 21st and 22nd dynasties.
 The final chapter deals with mummies and their value to Europeans as ground up powder for medicinal purposes.

-Early 19th century explorers such as Belzoni left colourful descriptions of tombs full of mummies yet by this time the mummy as medicine was at an end instead now the mummy was a star at events or unwrappings in Europe.
+Early 19th century explorers such as Belzoni left colorful descriptions of tombs full of mummies yet by this time the mummy as medicine was at an end instead now the mummy was a star at events or unwrappings in Europe.
 The authors tell an amusing tale of a Polish traveler who cut up 2 mummies and put them into 7 boxes of dried tree bark,

 "a priest bound for Jerusalem came aboard.
-Once at sea he began his customary prayers, but almost immediately a great storm blew up and he was additionally harassed by the vision of two spectres.
+Once at sea, he began his customary prayers, but almost immediately a great storm blew up and he was additionally harassed by the vision of two specters.
 The crew promptly put this down to the dismembered mummies stowed below in their bark boxes, but the Pole resolutely refused to believe such nonsense until the priest again said his breviary and a second storm arose.
 The ghosts appeared once more.."

-At this point the authors remarks are on seances, a haunted coffin lid and pyromidiates including one who believed the great pyramid was a huge water pump in which the sarcophagus would float around the kings chamber clanking against the walls and roof of the room telling how full the tank was.
+At this point, the authors remarks are on seances, a haunted coffin lid and pyromidiates including one who believed the great pyramid was a huge water pump in which the sarcophagus would float around the kings chamber clanking against the walls and roof of the room telling how full the tank was.

 The book turns to X-ray technology used on mummies and their dentition, interesting as the authors include the research on bread and wheat of the ancient Egyptians in relation to their teeth.

-In the end the cheap production of the book along with a shaky beginning did not say continue, the authors however did pull it together for the overall content of Mummies; Death and Life in Ancient Egypt was a worthy read which was deserved of a far better binding.
+In the end, the cheap production of the book along with a shaky beginning did not say continue, the authors, however, did pull it together for the overall content of Mummies; Death and Life in Ancient Egypt was a worthy read which was deserved of a far better binding.